-As such, The Group places paramount importance on the health, safety and welfare of its employees, suppliers, contractors and customers in accordance to our Corporate Statement and ESG commitment.
-We are committed to delivering high standards in health and safety across all aspects of our operations that includes corporate offices, hotels, parks and sites in progress all of which adopted various safety measures from fire and emergency procedures to hazard analysis with a target of zero accidents in all our business units.
+The Group is committed to the safety, health, and welfare of all its employees, customers, suppliers, contractors, and contractors in accordance with our Corporate Statement.
+We will deliver high standards of safety and health in all aspects of our operations, including corporate offices, hotels, and parks, as well as sites in progress.
+All of these have adopted various safety measures, from fire and emergency procedures, to hazard analysis, with the goal of zero accidents for all business units.